How Canonical ESG Evolves

 Compatibility classification is documented in changelogs.

-Artefact Status Lifecycle
+Semantic Infrastructure Status Lifecycle

-Each published artefact has a defined status.
+Each published CDI/CEDM component has a defined status:

 Draft